-No matter where students live, they may have access to an MSc in Comparative Cultural Studies because many universities around the world offer online courses.
-Learning more is easy: Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.
+Because of its integrated use of media, a Master in Comparative Cultural Studies may be pursued locally or at a distance and is available from universities all around the world.
+Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.